Terms & Conditions

 IMPORTANT NOTE TO BUYER:

-These are the terms and conditions upon which The euroyage Pty Ltd ABN 82 004 055 387 sells, quotes for, and supplies goods.
+These are the terms and conditions upon which The euroyage Pty Ltd ABN 82 004 055 387 (the Seller) will quote for, and supply goods and/or services.
 By proceeding to transact with The euroyage Pty Ltd you acknowledge that you have read these terms and conditions, and are aware of the following key terms which may be prejudicial to you:

 TERMS AND CONDITIONS OF SALE